z-shell/.github/governance/README.md

 # Governance

+Organization and sub-projects governance - including legal terms, licensing and trademark issues, and due process.
+Governance helps avoid disputes among participants down the road.

-1. [organization](organization) directory for a top-level organizational governance and polices for a technical steering committee (TSC).
+1. [organization](https://github.com/z-shell/.github/tree/main/governance/organization) directory for top-level organizational governance and policies for a technical steering committee (TSC).
-2. [project](project) directory is for an individual project governance, subject to the polices and oversight of the larger organization.
+2. [project](https://github.com/z-shell/.github/tree/main/governance/project) directory is for individual project governance.

-## Why would we want to use this?

-Minimum Viable Governance allows to start an organization and sub-projects with simple governance in place at the outset - including legal terms, licensing and trademark issues, and due process.
-Having this governance in place early helps avoid disputes among participants down the road.

 ## How do we use this?

-1. Organization's mission described in Section 1 of the [CHARTER.md](organization/CHARTER.md) file.
+1. Organization's mission is described in Section 1 of the [CHARTER.md](https://github.com/z-shell/.github/tree/main/governance/organization/CHARTER.md) file.
-2. The [TSC members](https://github.com/orgs/z-shell/teams/tsc) are listed in [STEERING-COMMITTEE.md](organization/STEERING-COMMITTEE.md).
+2. The [TSC members](https://github.com/orgs/z-shell/teams/tsc) are listed in [STEERING-COMMITTEE.md](https://github.com/z-shell/.github/tree/main/governance/organization/STEERING-COMMITTEE.md).
-3. Each project under organization's governance, has a repository where maintainers are listed in the [MAINTAINERS.md](project/MAINTAINERS.md) file.
+4. Each project under the organization's governance, has a repository where maintainers are listed in the [MAINTAINERS.md](https://github.com/z-shell/.github/tree/main/governance/project/MAINTAINERS.md) file.